collective/collective.z3cform.wizard/README.txt

 Compatibility
 =============

-This package has been tested in Zope 2.10 with Plone 3.3.
+This package has been tested in Zope 2.10 with Plone 3.3, and in Zope 2.12 with Plone 4.

 It should be pretty easy to get it to work in other environments supported by z3c.form, such as Zope 3, but I'll need someone familiar with those environments